programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 Now that you've had a chance to explore training and querying a model using a sample corpus, you might begin considering applications of word embeddings to your own research.
 In thinking about whether word vectors are useful for you, it's important to consider whether you are trying to investigate the kinds of questions that can be revealed by looking at patterns in word usage across a large corpus.
 This means considering:

 - Whether it is possible to assemble a corpus that can serve as a proxy for the phenomenon you would like to investigate — for example, if you are studying how early modern British historians distinguished their work from that of their medieval predecessors, you might assemble two corpora, one with medieval histories and another with early modern ones.
 - Whether "relationships between words" is a useful heuristic for your research, and whether you can identify terms or groups of terms associated with the larger conceptual spaces you are studying.
-With our early modern history example, we might use words like "fiction," "lie," "falsehood," and so on to get at the conceptual space of inaccurate or untruthful accounts of the past, and then see how close these are to the terms associated with earlier histories (such as "monk," "medieval," "chronicler").
+With our early modern history example, we might use words like "fiction," "lie," "falsehood," and so on to get at the conceptual space of inaccurate or untruthful accounts of the past, and then see how close these words are to the terms associated with earlier histories (such as "monk," "medieval," "chronicler").

-Another important consideration for building your corpus is the composition of the texts inside.
+Another important consideration for building your corpus is the composition of the texts.
 You should think about questions like:

 - Are the texts in your corpus in a single language, or more than one?
 If multiple languages, what is their distribution?
 Keep in mind that if you have multiple languages, there’s no magical translation layer in the word vector creation: the information about the contexts of "gato" (in Spanish) won’t merge with the contexts of "cat" (in English).
 Having multiple languages in a corpus might get you meaningful and interesting results if you’re studying, for instance, novels from the US borderlands where code switching between languages can be a significant literary device, but putting a bunch of Spanish-only documents and a bunch of English-only documents together in a single corpus just gives you two sets of words that don’t co-occur with each other at best, or co-occur in misleading ways (e.g. a model can’t differentiate between “con” as a conjunction in Spanish and as a noun in English, so if your research question involves looking at English words related to crime, the vector for English “con” will be skewed by the identically-spelled word in Spanish.)
 - Do your texts vary in other features, such as length, genre, or form?
 Be deliberate about what you’re including in your corpus and why: if you want to work on the language of eighteenth-century poetry, and find that all your poems together don’t have enough of a word count to get decent results, don’t start adding eighteenth-century novels without adjusting your research questions accordingly.
 When big tech companies create giant word embeddings to help with things like machine translation, they’re working with unimaginably large corpora, at a scale where factors like genre and form have little impact.
 However, the smaller your data, the more careful you need to be — especially when trying to make scholarly claims about the output.